Why we need more Black living kidney donors

 Thinking about becoming a donor?

-Donating a kidney gives someone the gift of life, and is usually a personal reason why people decide to donate.
+Donating a kidney gives someone the gift of life, it is usually for personal reasons why people decide to donate.

-For many Black people that come forward as living donors it’s because they don’t want family or friends to spend years on dialysis, which is all too common within the black community.
+Many Black people come forward as living donors because they don’t want a family or friend to be on long term dialysis, which is common for Black kidney patients.

-It can be daunting when you decide to become a living donor, it’s a big decision and there is a lot to consider.
+It can be daunting when you decide to become a living donor, as it’s a big decision and there’s a lot to consider.
 We have information and resources on this site that can help you.

 Why become a living donor?